microsoft/MTC_IL_WORKSHOP_Big_data_analytics_and_visualization/DATA_ENG_IN_AZURE/Hands-on lab/HOL step-by-step - Big data analytics and visualization.md

 ## Requirements

-1. Microsoft Azure subscription must be pay-as-you-go or MSDN.
+1. Microsoft Azure subscription must be Pay-As-You-Go, MSDN, EA or CSP.

    - Trial subscriptions will not work.

-2. If you are not a Service Administrator or Co-administrator for the Azure subscription, or if you are running the lab in a hosted environment, you will need to install [Visual Studio 2019 Community](https://visualstudio.microsoft.com/downloads/) with the **ASP.NET and web development** and **Azure development** workloads.

-3. Follow all the steps provided in [Before the Hands-on Lab](Before%20the%20HOL%20-%20Big%20data%20analytics%20and%20visualization.md).
+2. Follow all the steps provided in [Before the Hands-on Lab](Before%20the%20HOL%20-%20Big%20data%20analytics%20and%20visualization.md).

 ## Exercise 1: Retrieve lab environment information and create Databricks cluster

-Duration: 10 minutes

 In this exercise, you will retrieve your Azure Storage account name and access key and your Azure Subscription Id and record the values to use later within the lab.
 You will also create a new Azure Databricks cluster.